Obtain a GP Referral

 Patients must be referred by a General Practitioner who needs to give details of any medical problems and previous surgery, including your weight and height measurements.
 This letter must be received at our clinic before your initial consultation appointments can be made.

 Make the appointments

-Once we receive your referral, we will contact you to make your five consecutive appointments.
+Once we receive your referral, we will contact you to make your four/five consecutive appointments.
 We all consult at this practice, making the process as easy and stress free as possible.

 The initial consultations will be carried over 1-2 days, and will cover all aspects of the pre, intra and post surgical phases.
 This includes the initial consult with the Bariatric Nurse and the surgeon, who will discuss fully the surgical options available to you, along with the risks and complications associated with these.

 After seeing the bariatric nurse and the surgeon, you will then be required to see the dietitian and the psychologist.
 In Hamilton you will also see the exercise therapist.